The Best Area To Stay In London Flying into Heathrow

 The nearest thing to a downtown area is the West End area where most but not all of the theatres are.
 Most hotels are 4 or 5 star global chain type hotels or exclusive boutique hotels.
 If you are in London on an expense account then its fine or if money is no object – for others not quite so fortunate they tend to look for something just a little further out the second time.

 Bloomsbury is an atmospheric literary district that fits this bill with a good range of accommodation.
-If you don’t take the Underground from Heathrow then a taxi or a shorter journey on the Underground will be part of your transfer.
+If you don’t take the Underground from Heathrow then the train to Paddington then a black cab or a shorter journey on the Underground will be part of your transfer.

 Kensington Hotels – Earls Court, Gloucester Road, South Kensington